 My father was part of an early Chinese American family where members of the family were separated oceans apart.
 My paternal great-grandfather came to San Francisco from Guangdong Province in the early part of the 20th Century.
-His son my grandfather worked for Senator Warren Magnuson, with whom our family kept in touch, even as I was growing up.
+His son my grandfather came in 1922 and worked for Senator Warren Magnuson, with whom our family kept in touch, even as I was growing up.
 My grandparents owned a laundry on Fourth Avenue South and South Washington Street in Seattle.
 I had the opportunity to visit my father’s house in Xiheli, Xinhui this year, where he lived until after World War II.
-My father was a very educated man who studied the culinary arts in technical college here in Seattle and helped people to open and run restaurants.
+My father was a very educated man who came to the U.S. after World War II, studied the culinary arts in technical college here in Seattle, and helped people to open and run restaurants.

 My maternal grandfather’s family lived in a village in Taishan, Guangdong Province called Ningmei.
 He went to Malaysia to study dentistry, then returned to Chonglou, Taishan to practice.
 I visited both my grandfather’s village and the dental office where my mom was born.
 The office and home is now a tea shop.
 My mother had aspirations to be a nurse, but instability in the country prevented that.
-She eventually moved to Hong Kong, and the United States after marrying my father.
+She eventually moved to Hong Kong in the 1950’s, and the United States in 1968 after marrying my father.

 My grandfather was a dentist, my mother wanted to be a nurse, and I am a physician and surgeon of the foot and ankle.